Skip to content

 However, due to regulatory limitations, these biocidal coatings contain restricted levels of toxins, and the effectiveness decreases over time as the toxins deplete.
 Consequently, biofouling species will eventually begin to settle on the hull.
 To combat this, Odfjell’s Fleet Performance team actively monitor the fouling condition of all vessels.

-In 1H 2024 Odfjell arranged 55 underwater services on our 70 operated vessels.
-When it comes to performance improvement and emissions reduction after a hull cleaning this will vary depending on the amount of fouling on the particular vessel.
+In 1H 2024, Odfjell arranged 55 underwater services on our 70 operated vessels.
+Performance improvement and emissions reduction after a hull cleaning will vary depending on the particular vessel's fouling.

-Results from 2023 indicates a reduction of between 6 and 8 tons of CO2 per day per vessel after a cleaning, which would add up to 600 - 800 tons of CO2 reduction in six months for one single vessel.
+Results from 2023 indicate a reduction of between 6 and 8 tons of CO2 per day per vessel after a cleaning, which would add up to 600-800 tons of CO2 reduction in six months for one single vessel.

 Advancing Hull Cleaning: From Divers to Remotely Operated Vehicles (-ROVs)